24 Ways to Make Money From Fishing (August 2026)

 Event Ideas:

-- Company team-building trips
+- Corporate team-building fishing trips

-- Charity fishing tournaments
+- Charity fishing tournaments benefiting local causes

-- Kids fishing derbies
+- Kids' fishing derbies and youth competitions

-- Women's fishing clinics
+- Women's fishing clinics and retreats

 Income Potential: $500-$5,000+ per event